 - Annual Review Materials (including ARDs and FPAs).

 Faculty up for tenure and/or promotion should include all annual review documents and supporting materials since their last third-year, tenure and/or promotion review.

 Faculty up for third-year review should include all annual review materials since their start date at KSU.

 - Departmental guidelines (Administrative Faculty should include the guidelines from the department of their faculty appointment).

-The Cover Sheet, Narrative, Vitae, and Departmental Guidelines will all be uploaded into the screen named “Documents for Portfolio Review” under “General Information.”
+The Narrative, Vitae, and Departmental Guidelines will all be uploaded into the screen named “Documents for Portfolio Review” under “General Information.”
 Click on this item in the list, and then click to “Add New Item.”
 Under “Calendar Year,” enter the year that you are submitting the portfolio.
-Then upload your Cover Sheet, Narrative, Vitae, and Departmental Guidelines in the appropriate places.
+Answer all of the questions as you used to on the Cover sheet -- this is replacing that.
+Then upload your Narrative, Vitae, and Departmental Guidelines in the appropriate places.
 You are only allowed one of each type of file on the screen for a particular year’s portfolio.

 If you are submitting third-year/pre-tenure review letters with this portfolio, they will be entered on the screen labeled “Third-Year Review Letters” immediately below “Documents for Portfolio Review” in the “General Information” list.
 Again, click “Add New Item.”
 On this screen, you will enter the year that you underwent the Third-Year Review, and upload letters and response letters (if applicable) from each level.
 Important: Make sure that you check the box next to each file that says “Include File for Portfolio Review?”